pkp/pkp-docs/dev/plugin-guide/en/examples-backend-ui.md

 The Storybook guide also documents available JavaScript hooks for injecting components into specific pages and managers (Dashboard, Workflow, FileManager, ReviewerManager, ParticipantManager, GalleyManager).

+## Plugin Settings

+For adding a Vue.js-based settings form to your plugin using `PluginSettingsController` and `FormModal`, see the [Plugin Settings](./settings) chapter.

 ---

 View more [examples](./examples).